sap-tutorials/Tutorials/tutorials/cloudsdk-js-generator/cloudsdk-js-generator.md

 > This tutorial is not actively maintained and might be partially outdated.
 > Always up-to-date documentation is published on our [documentation portal](https://sap.github.io/cloud-sdk/).
 > We will provide a link to the updated version of this tutorial as soon as we release it.
-> In this tutorial, we use version 1 of the SAP Cloud SDK for TypeScript/JavaScript.
+> In this tutorial, version 1 of the SAP Cloud SDK for TypeScript/JavaScript is used.

 ### You will learn
 - What the SAP Cloud SDK offers for easily accessing OData services via its client libraries